 Wise words indeed and an ethos to which every member of MOSA will subscribe.

 An annual clinical meeting is held, usually in January or February, and will include the Association’s AGM.
 The 2020 event took place at Wellington College in Berkshire while Lancing College in Sussex hosted the 2019 one.
 For several years, mid-week, as well as Saturday, has also become an equally favoured time for meetings thus enabling members who prefer to take legitimate study leave from their practices to do so rather than give up precious weekend family and leisure time.

-The educational programme is put together by the hon. programme secretary together with the assistance of the executive secretary and the executive assistant to the programme secretary and the chosen topics for the papers and the structure of the day are overseen by MOSA Council.
+The educational programme is put together by the Education Lead together with the assistance of the Executive Officer and the Executive Assistant to the Education Lead and the chosen topics for the papers and the structure of the day are overseen by MOSA Council.
 On occasions, the meeting has been held in collaboration with another professional body, for example the 2015 meeting was a joint one with the Boarding Schools Association (BSA).